wilsonlisa/drivendata/README.md

 Decision 2016: code and data for "America's Next Top (Statistical) Model" challenge.
 Predicting state-by-state results of the 2016 presidential election.
 Finished 3rd out of 16.

+Pover-T Tests: code and data cleaning/formatting for "Pover-T Tests: Predicting Poverty" challenge.
+Predicting the probability that households in three countries are living in poverty.
+Currently in top ~8%.

 More information at https://www.drivendata.org/.